MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Conclusion

 \section{Conclusion}

-We present \emph{Multi-Instance Layered Diffusion}, a diffusion-based strategy reformulating inpainting as a layered, decoupled generation process for precise human erasing, supported by our curated, high-quality \emph{MILD dataset}.
-MILD leverages HMG to provide instance-aware structure understanding, and employs SMA to bring spatially-conditioned attention control, effectively reducing artifacts and improving reconstruction fidelity.
+We present \emph{Multi-Instance Layered Diffusion}, a diffusion-based strategy reformulating inpainting as a layered, decoupled diffusion process for precise human erasing, supported by our curated, high-quality \emph{MILD dataset}.
+On top of our theoretical analysis based on CAG, MILD leverages multi-layer structure along with HMG and SMA to provide instance-aware structure understanding and brings spatially-conditioned attention control, which effectively reducing artifacts and improving reconstruction fidelity.
 Extensive experiments show that MILD outperforms existing inpainting baselines, achieving better semantic consistency, fewer artifacts, and more coherent scene reconstructions.
 MILD provides a promising direction for scaling precise diffusion-based inpainting to complex multi-object and open-domain removal tasks.